rantahar/Lattice-Field-Theory/src/lattice.md

 Learning Objectives
 ===================

-The course has two main objectives.
-First, to learn about most significant techniques necessary to implement a lattice model and to understand their limitations.
-Second to become familiar with all the pieces of a lattice QCD simulation program.
+The course has two main objectives: to learn enough about lattice methods to put the into practical use and to become familiar with common methods used in studies of Standard Model physics.

 After succesfully completing the course, the student